KrastevST/Recipe-Book/README.md

 # A web application for the storing of recipes.
-Each recipe has an ingredients list that can be used for easy shopping.
-CRUD operations can be performed on both.
+Each recipe has an ingredients list, which can be used to shop more easily.
+CRUD operations can be performed on both the recipes and the ingredients list.